 You may be asking yourself what ‘target audience’ means . . .
 A target audience is a selected group in which specific goods or services are targeted towards, such as goods or services.

 Once you have determined who your target audience is, your next step is knowing how to effectively market to them.
-What does it mean to effectively market to someone?
-It means that you are where you need to be and that your content and offers are displaying what they want to see.
-If you have taken the time to figure out your target audience, don’t let that work go waste by not utilizing what you’ve learned and making sure your advertising is beneficial to your audience:
+This means that you are where you need to be and that your content and offers are displaying what they want to see.
+If you have taken the time to figure out your target audience, don’t let that work go to waste by not utilizing what you’ve learned and making sure your advertising is beneficial to your audience:

 Cater Your Content

 Once you are showing up where you need to be for your audience, be sure that your content is catered to them and what they want to see..
 Don’t post just to post when it comes to social media, but instead focus on posting content that your viewers want to see and will find valuable.
 This will keep them interested in your business and will also help you to gain other followers, through their interactions.
 Remember, people aren’t going to interact with boring content online.
 If they don’t find your posts relevant, they won’t want to engage.

 How can you be sure your content is catered?
 Well, your email campaigns should focus on the problem that your customers are seeing, and how your business can fix it for them.
 For example, when winter rolls around, do your customers have a working furnace?
 Have they had a tune-up to be sure it’s safe?
 These are the kinds of questions you should be asking when writing content for your viewers.
 When it comes to social media, people love to see tips and tricks and find information they didn’t otherwise know about your industry.